 - A combo of cilantro, Monterrey jack, and taco seasoning would make for a nice a Mexican theme.

-Or you can keep all of the coatings separate and alternate your biscuits, like I did here today.
+...or you can keep all of the coatings separate and alternate your biscuits, like I did here today.

 Do keep in mind that some herbs and spices are stronger than others.
-The dill I used in my variation was a bit overpowering, but my family loves dill so it didn't bother us at all (in fact, my boys fought over the dill-covered rolls).
+The dill I used in my monkey bread variation was a bit overpowering, but my family loves dill so it didn't bother us at all (in fact, my boys fought over the dill-covered rolls).
 But something like rosemary would fall under the umbrella of a little bit goes a long way.

 Dried herbs are about three times more potent than fresh.
 So I don't think I'd roll a ball of dough in straight dried herbs.
 However, I would consider stirring a sprinkle of dried herbs into grated Parmesan (for example) and then coating a dough ball in that.